To be a Thriving, Need-Meeting and Life Transforming Community with Jesus at the Centre.

-To this end we envision a church that is thriving through the life giving presence and power of the Holy Spirit in us and shaping our corporate life through the gifts and callings he gives.
+To this end, we envision a church that is thriving through the life-giving presence and power of the Holy Spirit in us and shaping our corporate life through the gifts and callings he gives.

-The compassion of Jesus and constraints of his kingdom call us to respond to those needs in our wider community that we are particularly equipped and called by God to serve.
+The compassion of Jesus and the constraints of his kingdom call us to respond to those needs in our wider community that we are particularly equipped and called by God to serve.
 We recognise that the deepest human need is to know the love and leadership of God for our lives, and so through prayer and proclamation of God’s word, desire to see lives transformed.
-The fruit of Jesus’ activity in a person’s life is to place us in community (the church) where he continues to shape us by truth and love into maturity, which is Christlikeness.
+The fruit of Jesus’ activity in a person’s life is to place us in the community (the church) where he continues to shape us by truth and love into maturity, which is Christlikeness.

 Committed to by those present at a combined service on 6th November 2011.